 Another important point about making pen boxes was the fact that portraitists, floral and arabesque designers and gold blockers were all cooperating to make a pen box.

 In general, lacquer painting was the reflection of methodological changes in the main fields of art in Iran although on a smaller scale.
-These changes were undoubtedly caused by either the form of lacquer painted objects and their inherent limitation or the increase of demands resulting in instrumental techniques to produce them in large numbers.
+These changes were undoubtedly caused by either the form of lacquer-painted objects and their inherent limitation or the increase in demands resulting in instrumental techniques to produce them in large numbers.